kirjavascript/quine-howto/README.md

 }
 ```

-Understandably so, since it's kind of cheap and not in the sprit of the task.
+This can also include indirect access of the source, like some of the early examples in this article.

 The error quines listed in this file are also kinda cheaty.

+Rather than trivial expressions

-Expressions like `0` or `()` can behave like quines, but are generally deemed too trivial to count as "legit".
+Expressions like `0` or `()` act like quines, but are generally deemed too trivial to count as "legit".
 [The shortest C quine](https://raw.githubusercontent.com/c00kiemon5ter/ioccc-obfuscated-c-contest/master/1994/smr.hint) is somewhat tenuous too.